fourstix/Elfos-utils/README.md

 ## tree
 **Usage:** tree [-d|-s|-h] [directory, default = current]
 List the contents of a directory and its sub-directories in a branching format.
-The option -d will list only directories, the option -s, will sort each directory's contents by name and the option -h will include hidden files and directories.
+If no directory is specified then the current directory will be listed.
+The option -d will list only directories, the option -s, will sort each directory's contents by name and the option -h will include hidden files and directories in the listing.

 ## xsb
 **Usage:** xsb *filename*